jonathanlewell/modernthaifood/site/content/thai-recipes/crunchy-green-papaya-salad.md

 +++
-title= "Make a Crunchy Green Papaya Salad" description= "This perfect crunchy Green Papaya Salad is wildly popular all over Thailand.
+title= "Crunchy Green Papaya Salad" description= "This perfect crunchy Green Papaya Salad is wildly popular all over Thailand.
 It only takes 30 minutes to make." featured_image= "/img/dish-green-papaya-salad-min.jpg" date= "2018-03-25"